stlab-unt/autodroid/tool/README.md

 git clone https://github.com/stlab-unt/autodroid
 ```
 - Install appium by executing the "install_appium.sh" script.
+- Define the ANDROID_HOME and JAVA_HOME environment variables.
+ANDROID_HOME should be the path to the Android SDK on your machine and JAVA_HOME should be the path to your installation of JDK.

 ## Configuration
-The Autodroid configuration file is located in the "configuration" folder.
+The Autodroid configuration file is located in the "config" folder.
+The "configuration.json" file specifies the path to the AUT (Android APK).
+It is important to ensure that the ANDROID_HOME configuration parameter specifies the correct path to the Android SDK installed on your computer.

 ## Test Generation
 Execute the "start_appium.sh" script.
 Then, launch an Android emulator (e.g. genymotion) with Android 4.4 or above.